Improving rendering performance

 Mobile-only advice

 #Do you see noticeable jank on your mobile app, but only on the first run of an animation?
-If so, see Reduce shader animation jank on mobile.
+To avoid this, make sure you're using Flutter's default graphic renderer, Impeller.

 Web-only advice